 e owe it to ourselves, our ancestors, and our future generations to preserve—and share—the full American story.
 Sometimes preserving that story means working through a difficult past to create a more inclusive future.
 Sometimes it means amplifying the voices of those who historically have been silenced.
 No matter the approach, we believe every American should be able to see themselves, their history, and their potential in both our collective story and our national landscape.

-To encourage this growing movement, the National Trust and its partners are raising $25 million to create and invest in the African American Cultural Heritage Action Fund—the largest preservation campaign ever undertaken on behalf of African American history.
+To encourage this growing movement, the National Trust and its partners raised $25 million to create and invest in the African American Cultural Heritage Action Fund—the largest preservation campaign ever undertaken on behalf of African American history.
 Our mission: to draw attention to the remarkable stories that evoke centuries of African American activism and achievement, and to tell our nation’s full history.

 Indeed, the stories and places of African American culture and heritage have always existed, but too often have not been fully acknowledged for the integral role they play in the fabric of American society.

 We are committed to crafting a narrative that expands our view of history and, ultimately, begins to reconstruct our national identity, while inspiring a new generation of activists to advocate for our diverse historic places.

-We are using the Action Fund to provide grants to African American historic sites and empower youth through Hands-On Preservation Experience (HOPE Crew).
-We are researching preservation’s impact on contemporary urban issues that disproportionately affect communities of color, while advocating for underrepresented groups.
-We are advocating for Historically Black Colleges and Universities (HBCUs) to ensure that they receive adequate protection and preservation.
-At our National Trust Historic Sites, we are modeling innovative approaches to interpreting and preserving African American cultural heritage.
-And through it all, we are continuing to work on the ground with communities and cities to protect significant historic places and elevate their stories through our National Treasures program.
+We also used the Action Fund to provide grants to African American historic sites and empower youth through Hands-On Preservation Experience (HOPE Crew).
+At our National Trust Historic Sites, we modeled innovative approaches to interpreting and preserving African American cultural heritage.
+And through it all, we worked on the ground with communities and cities to protect significant historic places and elevate their stories through our National Treasures program.